turingschool/savile/docs/_components/Footer with Links and Social Icons.md

 category: components
 component_type: footer
 description: Footer with two set of links; one being social icons.
 Use of the <code>.s-footer-right</code>
+  and <code>.s-footer-left</code>, and <code>.s-footer-icon</code> and <code>.s-footer-link</code>
-  and <code>.s-footer-left</code> classes ensure proper spacing between links and icons within their respective containers.
+  classes ensure proper spacing between links and icons within their respective containers, as well as vertical alignment.
 order: 196
 ---
 <footer class="s-footer">